vronsen/vronsen.github.io/content/projects/pixelGame.md

 cover: 2DPixelGame1.jpg
 tags:
 - 30.03.2025
+ogImage:
+  component: PortfolioOgImage
+  headline: 2D Pixel Game
+  description: This page provides more detailled information about the 2D Pixel Game project.
 ---

 <!-- ![This is an image of my project, where we developed a 2D Pixel Game](/images/projects/2DPixelGame1.jpg) -->